 Research Questions

-Do events with similar names cause confusion for users?
+Do events with similar names confuse users?

 UI Style